boeschenstein/vs2019Information/README.md

 ### Roslynator

-A collection of 500+ analyzers, refactorings and fixes for C#
+A collection of 500+ analyzers, refactorings and fixes for C#.

 ### SonarLint

-Detect Code Quality and Security issues on the fly
+Detect Code Quality and Security issues on the fly.

 ### UnitTest Boilerplate Generator